10 Club Companies That Fly Under The Radar

 1. Piretti Putters – Founded in 2008 by Mike Johnson, Piretti makes top notch milled putters.
 His designs are a little different, in that they tend to use more weight (15-45 grams more) in their putters and less loft than most for a smooth, consistent roll.
 As a result, their putters are some of the best feeling flat sticks I’ve ever used, and the Cortino LN model is a personal favorite of mine.

-4. Feel Golf - Having designed and built clubs for PGA Tour winners for years, Dr. Lee Miller has created some interesting clubs over the years.
+4. Feel Golf – Having designed and built clubs for PGA Tour winners for years, Dr. Lee Miller has created some interesting clubs over the years.
 The most popular club in their lineup is the 73 degree wedge.
-Feel Golf is maybe the only company out there to reject the latest USGA groove rule and is still designing and selling square grooved irons and wedges.
+Feel Golf is maybe the only company out there to reject the latest USGA groove rule and is still designing and selling square-grooved irons and wedges.
 Since the average golfer won’t have to switch until 2024, why not?
+Editors Note – June 2017: Feel Golf is no longer in business.
+My efforts to reach Dr. Miller were unsuccessful and I can’t find any presence on the web for his clubs.

 5. Tour Edge Golf – Many readers will be familiar with Tour Edge, but I feel that they probably don’t get the credit they deserve.
 Their premium Exotics CB4 and XCG5 line of clubs are as good or better than any on the market, especially the fairway woods.
 Priced at $499, the Exotics CU irons are probably the best “bang for the buck” iron set in golf.